KoenWestendorp/koenwestendorp.github.io/_posts/2020-04-17-new-project-arkyve.md

 In its current iteration the site is based around a yellow primary color, typeset in Helvetica Neue (or its fallbacks).
 The different functional sections like 'Submit a video' and 'Recently submitted' are divided by big, bold headings and the submission interface consists of large, radiant elements which are implemented to be nice and `tab`-able, for the pro users (me).
 This is achieved using robust and visible `:focus` pseudo-class styling, which I like more than necessary.

-{% include img.html url='/assets/img/arkyve-figma-2.png' caption='A look into the Figma file.' %}
+{% include img.html url='/assets/img/arkyve-figma-2.png' caption='' %}

 Also, I subconsciously designed it to look early like [Vox.com](https://vox.com/), which I only realised after I settled on the design.
 But this does not bother be at all, because Vox is one of my favourite websites on so many levels, 'bro'.